Marco Serafini

 740 N Pleasant St

 I am an Assistant Professor in the College of Information and Computer Sciences at the University of Massachusetts Amherst.
-I am a member of the Data systems Research for Exploration, Analytics, and Modeling (DREAM) lab and of the Center for Data Science.
+I am a member of the Data systems Research for Exploration, Analytics, and Modeling (DREAM) lab.

 I lead the Data Systems group, which works on systems for machine learning and data science, data management systems, and parallel and distributed systems.
 We focus on performance, scalability, fault tolerance, and programming abstractions.
 My research areas and projects are listed here.